binnari1120/Pygame/README.md

 # Tetris

 # Current limits
-No color support
+No color support \n
-No music support
+No music support \n
 A bug: rotation near borders would split the block